Financial Aid Terms and Conditions

 Transfer Scholarships – For those beginning their undergraduate study as a Transfer:

-- Academic scholarships for students starting in the Fall semester are awarded based on GPA and test scores received in the Admissions Office by July 31.
+- Academic scholarships for students starting in the Fall semester are awarded based on combined college GPA for transcripts received in the Admissions Office by July 31.

-- Academic scholarships for students starting in the Spring semester are awarded based on GPA and test scores received in the Admissions Office by January 15.
+- Academic scholarships for students starting in the Spring semester are awarded based on combined college GPA for transcripts received in the Admissions Office by January 31.